Are Liberals More Intelligent than Conservatives? Another Broken Study Says It Is So

 “In the modern political and economic context, this willingness [to care for unrelated others] usually translates into paying higher proportions of individual incomes in taxes toward the government and social welfare programs.”

-This absurd definition has no direct effect on Kanazawa’s data collection, but it certainly undermines his hypothesis, and that is unfortunate.
+This absurd definition of conservatism has no direct effect on Kanazawa’s data collection, but it certainly undermines his hypothesis.

 Why the Methodology Matters